laravel/docs/eloquent-relationships.md

 #### Eager Loading By Default

 Sometimes you might want to always load a relationship when retrieving a model.
-For this, you can simply use the `$with` property on your model.
+For this, you can use the `$with` property on your model.
 Example:

     <?php